GitHubActionsPOCs/Self_Hosted_Runner/README.md

 ----
-## Ignore React app contents in this repo for now; this might helpful in other repos for testing
+## Ignore React app contents in this repo for now; this might helpful in other POC/repos for testing

 ## React App
 - Install Node